Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → HTML

-from preferences panel.
+from the preferences panel.

-menu or under appearance
+menu or under the appearance

-section in preferences panel.
+section in the preferences panel.

 You can add custom contents in Append in <head />